 If a diaphragmatic hernia is diagnosed during pregnancy (around 24 to 28 weeks), fetal surgery may be considered.

-Congenital diaphragmatic hernia is a very serious disorder.
-The outcome of surgery depends on how well your baby's lungs have developed and also on whether there are any other congenital problems.
+The outcome of surgery depends on how well the baby's lungs have developed and also on whether there are any other congenital problems.
 Usually the outlook is very good for infants who have enough lung tissue and have no other problems.

 With advances in neonatal and surgical care, survival is now greater than 80%.